jasonmpittman/research-ideas/research-ideas-2017.md

 #### Week 2
 What are the differences in how students perceive volume of homework assignments in an online synchronous course compared to a traditional on-campus course?

 How do students perception of self-efficacy in discrete mathematics homework assignments compare to actual grades on the same assignments?

+What are pedagogical best practices for maximizing in-class participation by undergraduate computer science students?

+To what extent can undergraduate mathematics be effectively taught using a situated learning pedagogy?

+What are the instructional design differences (e.g. assignments, lectures, etc.) between undergraduate and graduate same subject mathematics courses?